vadimdemedes/ohcrash-client/Readme.md

 });
 ```

-By default, process will exit with `1` exit code after uncaught exception is reported to OnCrash.
+By default, process will exit with `1` exit code after uncaught exception is reported to ohcrash.
 Exit can be prevented by setting `exit` option to `false`:

 ```js